How to configure the second version of the popular reverse proxy Traefik for Nextcloud in Docker.

 Now try to access your machine on https://yourmachinename/ … if this dows not work, try the fallback on http://yourmachinename/ (without the s in https – this is the port 80 we opened deliberately for debugging)

 In the nextcloud setup dialog select “MySQL/MariaDB” and type in the database name, user and password from your docker-compose file.
 The server address is “cloud-db”.

 After your setup is completed, ctrl-c the “docker-compose up”-command in your terminal, remove the port 80 from the docker-compose-file and delete the created container with

 Then start it with

 $ docker-compose up -d

-No individual support!
+No individual support – Sorry!

 Dear readers.
 I know that docker administration can be confusing and frustrating for beginners.
-There is so much to learn and I wish I had the time to sit down with every new linux container admin for tea and bisquits to go through his/her individual configuration.
+There is so much to learn and I wish I had the time to sit down with every new Linux container admin for tea and biscuits to go through his/her individual configuration.
 Unfortunately this is not possible because besides my daytime job I have a cat and a partner competing for my attention.

 Please do not post individual requests for help into the comments.
 Instead try to figure out how docker works on your own.
 To learn docker one could for example attend to an online course on linuxacademy.com.

 Found a bug?